alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 &ndash; Phil Karlton

 </br>
-See, we've made a meaningful progress with a simpler one!
+See, we've made a meaningful progress with an easy one!

 <footer>
 A  collection of other "two things in computer science" memes: <a href="https://martinfowler.com/bliki/TwoHardThings.html">https://martinfowler.com/bliki/TwoHardThings.html</a>